 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.(Last Updated On: July 3, 2022)

 Found on Irelands West coast, the vibrant Galway City is a big hit with both domestic and foreign tourists.
-The city’s rich history, quirky character and abundance of things to do is what draws everyone in.
+The city’s rich history, quirky character, and abundance of things to do are what draw everyone in.
 Traditional Irish pubs, live Irish folk music, and 18th-century architecture are just some of the things that await you in this incredible city.
 Plus, there are many great day trips from Galway.

 Galway City is located along the famous Wild Atlantic Way; a 2,500km tourism trail that runs along the west coast of Ireland.
 This route includes some of Ireland’s most popular tourist attractions including some popular UNESCO World Heritage sites.
 It’s also part of some popular Ireland road trips like this 7 days in Ireland itinerary!

 Although there are plenty of things to see in Galway, it is also a great base for day trips.
 From Galway, you can explore so many great spots.